GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_1_intro/chapter_02/README.md

 ## Limitations

 The current implementation does not support user interruption of the model's speech.
+Future implementations could support interruption by sending a specific interrupt signal to the API or by modifying the current `end_of_turn` logic to be more responsive to shorter pauses in user speech.